CamelClarkson/ACSC/README.md

   - `^` navigate to beginning of line
   - `$` navigate to end of line
 - For further information see this [tutorial](https://www.openvim.com/)
-- Redirect the output of the `w` or `who` command to a file, then execise using VIM on this file.
+- Redirect the output of the `w` or `who` command to a file, then read using VIM on this file

 ### Intro to Python Scripting
 - [What is Python?](https://youtu.be/Y8Tko2YC5hA)